 One of Georgia’s most popular attractions, Stone Mountain Park is located on 3,200 acres of wooded forest, lake, and of course Stone Mountain itself.
-Stone Mountain is open year-round, which means you’re free to hike up the popular Walk-Up Mountain Trail during any season you choose.
+The park is open year-round, which means you’re free to hike up the popular Stone Mountain Walk-Up Trail during any season you choose.

 At the summit, you’re 1,686 feet above sea level.
 The top of the mountain is made up of bare rock and rock pools.
 On clear days, you can see 60 miles out, including views of the downtown Atlanta skyline, Kennesaw Mountain, and even the Appalachian Mountains.
 The top of the mountain has restrooms, a snack bar, and gift shop.

 You can either ride the Summit Skyride back down the mountain or hike the mile back to the base.
-We rode the Skyride back down, a Swiss-built cable car that offers one of the best views of the carving and the mountain side.
+We typically choose to ride the Skyride back down, getting a great view of the mountain with the Atlanta skyline in the distance.

-Have you hiked Stone Mountain?
+Have you hiked the Stone Mountain Walk-Up Trail?
 Let me know in the comments!